-It has a much simpler set of rules and therefore can be learned more quickly than Association Croquet.
-Games are generally more interactive and take less time to complete.
-This makes it attractive to those who do not have the time to play Association Croquet, and beginners can use it to acquire some useful croquet skills.
+Games are generally more interactive and take less time to complete than Association Croquet, which makes it attractive to those who do not have the time to play Association Croquet, and beginners can use it to acquire some useful croquet skills.

 As in Association Croquet the blue and black balls play against red and yellow (if you are using secondary colours then it is green and brown, against pink and white).
 Games can either be singles or doubles.
 If it is doubles then each of the two partners has one ball only.

 Starting from corner 4 everyone is for the same hoop (starting with hoop 1), and a point is scored for the side whose ball first runs the hoop in order.
 To run a hoop in order means to run it in the correct direction.
 The normal hoop order and direction applies.
 The order and direction that hoops are played are shown in the court diagram above.

 Each person has only the one stroke in each turn.
 The balls are played in colour sequence – blue, red, black, and then yellow.
 This sequence is shown by the colours on the peg.
 If two games are being played on the same lawn then different coloured balls are used for the second game – in sequence green, pink, brown and white.

 Before the game there is a toss and the winner chooses whether or not to play first.
 The first ball is blue and is played towards hoop one, followed by the other player(s) in the game.
 By the second turn it is usual to find players trying to get right in front or even through the first hoop.
 As soon as one player makes that hoop, then all players contest the next in order.

 If a player is unable to make a hoop, and sees that an opponent might do so, there is a temptation to sneak towards the next hoop in order.
 There are penalties for doing so.